Topological Recursion Relations on $\bar{\cal M}_{3,2}$: Abstract

 \section{Abstract}

 In this paper, we give some new genus-3 universal equations for Gromov-Witten invariants of compact symplectic manifolds.
-These equations were obtained by studying new relations in the tautological ring of the moduli space of 2-pointed genus-3 stable curves.
+These equations were obtained by studying relations in the tautological ring of the moduli space of 2-pointed genus-3 stable curves.
 A byproduct of our search for genus-3 equations is a new genus-2 universal equation for Gromov-Witten invariants.

 It is well known that relations in the tautological ring of moduli space of stable curves $\overline{\cal M}_{g, n}$ produce universal equations for Gromov-Witten invariants of all compact symplectic manifolds.
 A typical genus-0 example is the associativity equation for the quantum cohomology, also known as the WDVV equation.
 Finding explicit higher genus universal equations is a very difficult problem.
-Genus-1 and genus-2 universal equations were discovered in \cite{Ge1}, \cite{Ge2}, and \cite{BP}.
-Relations among these equations were studied in \cite{L2}.
+Some genus-1 and genus-2 universal equations were discovered in \cite{Ge1}, \cite{Ge2}, and \cite{BP}.
+Relations among known genus-2 equations were studied in \cite{L2}.
 For manifolds with semisimple quantum cohomology, these equations determine the genus-1 and genus-2 Gromov-Witten invariants in terms of genus-0 invariants (cf. \cite{DZ} for the genus-1 case and \cite{L1} for the genus-2 case).
 In \cite{KL}, the authors proved a genus-3 topological recursion relation by studying a tautological relation on $\overline{\cal M}_{3, 1}$.
-Certain topological recursion relations of all genera were proved in \cite{LP}.
-Despite all these progresses, the understanding of universal equations is still very limited and unsatisfactory.
+Certain universal equations of all genera were conjectured in \cite{LX} and proved in \cite{LP}.
+Despite all of this progress, the understanding of universal equations is still very limited and unsatisfactory.
 For example, so far the known genus-3 equations still can not determine the genus-3 generating function even for manifolds with semisimple quantum cohomology.
 Therefore it is very interesting to find more genus-3 universal equations.
-The main purpose of this paper is to obtain new genus-3 equations by studying tautological relations on $\overline{\cal M}_{3, 2}$.
+The main purpose of this paper is to obtain new genus-2 and genus-3 universal equations by studying tautological relations on $\overline{\cal M}_{3, 2}$.